 Jesus dies on the cross.
 Jesus was nailed to the cross and left to die.

-Jesus’ death on a cross was not a tragedy but a achievement, can you think the reasons why?
+Jesus’ death on a cross was not a tragedy but an achievement.
+Can you think of the reasons why?

-The Romans used this form of capital punishment on a regular bases.
+The Romans used this form of capital punishment on a regular basis.